Going digital in a global pandemic

 Shared decision making standard

-Improving communication and ensuring people are involved in decisions about their care and health.
+Improving relationships between professionals and people using services and ensuring people are more involved in decisions about their care and health.

 Standards Sponsorship Board